sydseter/DevGuide/docs/en/04-design/02-web-app-checklist/09-protect-data.md

 11. Build application features to handle a key rotation
 12. Store application-level secrets in a secrets vault
 13. Check that secrets are not stored in code, config files or environment variables
+14. Scan code repositories to detect accidentally added secrets and credentials
-14. Don't implement your own cryptographic protocols or routines.
+15. Don't implement your own cryptographic protocols or routines.
 Use existing security vetted library and frameworks

 #### 2. Data protection